Updated October 14th, 2022

-If you're among the many employers who are looking for new ways to stand out in an increasingly difficult employment market, you’ve probably heard that raising wages alone isn't enough to compete for hourly workers.
-And perhaps you’ve considered – or at least heard about – the ability to pay workers a portion of their wages faster than the traditional payroll cycle of every two weeks.
+If you're among the many employers who are looking for new ways to stand out in an increasingly difficult job market, you’ve probably heard that raising wages alone isn't enough to compete for hourly workers.
+And sometimes raising wages isn’t an option.
+Perhaps you’ve considered – or at least heard about – the ability to pay workers a portion of their wages faster than the traditional payroll cycle.

-Known as earned wage access, on-demand pay, or early pay, among other terms, the benefit is in high-demand among workers, especially hourly workers, many of whom see huge advantages to the flexibility of accessing wages sooner than biweekly.
+Known as earned wage access (EWA), on-demand pay, or early pay, among other terms, the benefit is in high-demand among workers, especially hourly workers, many of whom see huge advantages to the flexibility of accessing wages sooner than biweekly.

 But what does offering earned wage access entail for the employer and their hardworking payroll or benefits teams?
 How does this payment method fit into your existing payroll systems and processes, and who does what?

 To help you work through it all, we’ve answered common employer questions, so you have what you need to know about offering earned wage access.

 1. When Netspend advances the funds when is Netspend paid back?

 With Netspend, you reimburse us on your company’s scheduled payday.
 You will get an invoice on your payroll processing day for your accounting team’s reference, or you can set up auto-ACH withdrawals.
 It shouldn’t feel any different from paying your employees their full paychecks.

 2. What options are available for employees who want to transfer their funds?